AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

    You can perform a rerun only for the latest synchronization.

    ![](assets/lynda-ondemand.png)

-   *To view the summary of all runs click Execution Status*
+   *View the summary of all runs click Execution Status*

 ## getAbstract connector {#getabstractconnector}